Shians/Nextflow-docs/docs/Operators.md

 These operators handle the collection and writing of data to files.
 Use them to persist results or intermediate data for later use or external analysis.

 ### collectFile
+Use `collectFile` to save all channel items to a file for reporting, archiving, or downstream tools.

 - **Input:** A channel emitting any type of item.
 - **Output:** A file containing all items, typically one per line or as specified.
-- **Use case:** Save all channel items to a file for reporting, archiving, or downstream tools.

 ```groovy
 Channel.of('foo', 'bar')
   .collectFile(name: 'output.txt')